grafana/plugin-tools/docusaurus/docs/create-a-plugin/extend-a-plugin/add-logs-metrics-traces-for-backend-plugins.md

 # Add logs, metrics and traces for backend plugins

-Guidance, conventions and best practices for adding logs, metrics and traces for backend plugins to make it easier to diagnose and resolve issues for both plugin developers and Grafana operators.
+Adding [logs](#logs), [metrics](#metrics) and [traces](#traces) for backend plugins makes it easier to diagnose and resolve issues for both plugin developers and Grafana operators.
+This document provides guidance, conventions and best practices to help you effectively instrument your plugins, as well as how to access this data when the plugin is installed.

 ## Logs